Dinopony/randstalker/README.md

 - The "secret" stairs at the entrance of Waterfall Shrine now appears with Prospero saying "What a noisy boy!" as you approach him at the end of the level (no need to talk to him anymore).
 - The teleporter between Mercator and King Nole's Cave appears as soon as you enter the room with white golems right before it.
 You can go straight to Kazalt without worrying about it.
-- You won't be able to fight Dex in Verla Mines for technical reasons.
-Feel free to fight Slasher and Marley though.

 ## Known issues / non-issues

-- There is no reward from Ryuma's mayor unlike in the original game.
-This is most likely going to stay this way as it's a complex problem to solve.
+- Dex won't be in his map in Verla Mines for technical reasons.
+This is not a problem by itself, but can be surprising at first.
 - Trees next to Sun Stone cannot be cut using Axe Magic, only by the lumberjack using Einstein Whistle.
 This is the intended behavior in original game, and it's pretty convenient for the rando logic.

 ## Usage